TIMESHARE EXIT & REFUND SUPPORT

 In many cases, yes.
 Courts in Spain and other EU countries have ruled that contracts breaching the Timeshare Directive are null and void.

-Amounts vary, but successful claims often result in a full or partial refund of purchase fees, plus interest and in some cases legal costs.
+Amounts vary, but successful outcomes often result in a full or partial refund of purchase fees, plus interest and, in some cases, legal expenses.

-- What documents do I need to support my claim?
+- What documents do I need to support my case?

 Typically, your contract, payment proof (bank statements or receipts), and any promotional materials or correspondence from the seller.

-- Is it too late to claim if I signed the contract years ago?
+- Is it too late to request a refund if I signed the contract years ago?

 Not necessarily.
-Depending on the jurisdiction and the circumstances, claims may still be possible even years after signing.
+Depending on the jurisdiction and specific circumstances, it may still be possible to pursue your case even years later.

-- I no longer have the paperwork — can I still claim?
+- I no longer have the paperwork — can I still be assisted?

 Possibly.
-Legal firms can often obtain documentation directly from the resort or sales company with your consent.
+Legal professionals can often obtain documentation directly from the resort or sales company with your written permission.

 - Will I have to go to court?

-In most cases, no. Claims are handled by legal professionals, and many cases are settled through correspondence or in court without requiring your personal attendance.
+In most cases, no. These matters are usually handled by legal representatives, and many cases are resolved through correspondence without requiring your personal attendance.

-- How long does the compensation process take?
+- How long does the refund process typically take?

-On average, between 4 to 12 months, depending on the jurisdiction, complexity, and whether the case must go to court.
+On average, between 4 to 12 months, depending on the jurisdiction, case complexity, and whether legal proceedings are necessary.

 - Do I have to pay legal fees upfront?